Things to know about hearing loss:

 - Hearing aids are the most common devices prescribed for hearing loss.
 Types include in the ear canal; in the ear; behind the ear.
 Sizes range varies from tiny, to small.

 Hearing aids will not correct vision as eyeglasses do.
 You will need to learn how to use them, and this takes time, and practice.
 It also will include return visits to your hearing aid dispenser, for periodic adjustments.
 Willingness to learn speechreading and coping skills, as well as tell others how to communicate effectively with you, will be key factors in helping you to live a full life.
-There re many online resources, but one of the best is others who have experience in living with a hearing loss. www.chha-bc.org and email email@example.com can provide you with links to such resources.
+There are many online resources, but one of the best is others who have experience in living with a hearing loss. www.chha-bc.org and email firstname.lastname@example.org can provide you with links to such resources.